plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

 ### **Key Points of This Approach**

-1. **Interface Implementation**: The component now implements both `IEventsDirectiveAction` and `IPresentationDirectiveAction`.
+1. **Interface Implementation**: The component now implements both `IValueChangeListenerAction` and `IRendererAction`.
 This allows the component to manage validation events and UI updates directly.

-2. **Helper Functions**: Instead of attaching external `DirectiveAction` objects, we attach the component itself as both the event handler and the presentation handler via the `attachDirectiveActionsToElement` helper function.
+2. **Helper Functions**: Instead of attaching external `Directive Actions` objects, we attach the component itself as both the event handler and the presentation handler via the `attachDirectiveActionsToElement` helper function.

-3. **Streamlined Code**: With this approach, you avoid creating separate classes for `DirectiveAction`, keeping the component logic in a single file.
+3. **Streamlined Code**: With this approach, you avoid creating separate classes for `Directive Actions`, keeping the component logic in a single file.

 ---

 ### **Choosing the Right Approach**

-Now that you’ve seen both approaches—using companion `DirectiveAction` classes and implementing the interfaces directly on the component—it’s up to you to decide which method best suits your needs.
+Now that you’ve seen both approaches—using companion `Directive Actions` classes and implementing the interfaces directly on the component—it’s up to you to decide which method best suits your needs.
 If you prefer a more modular approach, you can use the companion classes.
 If you prefer to keep all your logic together in one place, implementing the interfaces directly on the component may be the better option.

 ---